Rad0van/website/website_menu_icon/readme/DESCRIPTION.rst

-This module allows to assign image or icon to individual menu entries.
+This module allows to assign image or icon to individual menu entries and also provides option to set the flag to open menu in new window from menu editing.
-These can be used in a custom theme to render menus with icons.
-The module also brings back option for opening menu item in new window